 Introduction

 Mélodium and this book are a work in progress, aiming to evolve and grow significantly with time.
-All the informations explained there might no be up-to-date compared to the current state of the project.
-All this work is done with passion and any comment is good to provide.
+The information presented here may not always be up to date with the current state of the project.
+All this work is done with passion and any feedback is welcome.

 Purpose